Cactus Data Shield: Data Corruption

 The second aspect of Cactus Data Shield is careful corruption of the audio data, as described in the Midbar patent "Prevention of disk piracy" US patent number 6,425,098.
-As usual for patents this is freely available on the US Patent Office web site.

 In summary the method described detects during mastering when the waveform of the music comes close to being a straight line for at least the size of a "frame" (information on the disc is encoded in blocks or sectors, each sector contains 98 frames of music for a CDDA disc) and marks the frame and replaces it with erroneous data that violates the T.sub.max (according to the IEC 908) in which there is no transition between the high and low data levels (1 to 0 or 0 to 1).
 This results in a DSV (Digital Sum Value) error on the CD.

 Additional data corruption described in the patent includes adding a duplicate entry of the TOC (Table of contents) from the audio session onto the second (data) session.
 Some older CD drives would only see the second session erroneous values (such as time and track type) and were not able to copy or play these.
 Another method is to change the start time of the Lead-Out (end of the disc) to an incorrect time in the TOC.
 Other patent processes include changing the time in the Q channel so it holds, speeds up or flows backwards.